Bhat-Gurunandan/ajeeb-goa/markdown/chapter04.md

 institution, just before Goa was liberated, which completely destroyed the community spirit.
 No doubt the Code of Communidade streamlined its democratic functioning in letter, but sadly, not in spirit.
-By this time, Communidade itself had become a Bhatkar.
+By this time, Communidade itself had become a *Bhatkar*.
 On the other hand, the influential and privileged landlords, most of whom were allies of the Portuguese, had become its **Gaunkars** (with few exceptions).
 And, if required, the Government had all the powers to overrule any decision